 Will Your Domestic Violence Case Be Dismissed if the Victim Doesn’t Come To Court?

 No face, no case….not so fast.
-I’m routinely asked if someone accused of a domestic violence case needs a domestic violence defense attorney if the victim doesn’t want to, or isn’t going to come to court and testify.
+I’m routinely asked if someone facing domestic violence charges needs a defense attorney if the victim doesn’t want to, or isn’t going to come to court and testify.
 The answer is still yes, for a variety of reasons, which I’ll explain below.

 Colorado is a “No Drop Prosecution State”